Eye of the Needle: Book Review

 Donald Sutherland makes a good Faber, portraying implacable ruthlessness well, and Kate Nelligan is believable in her scenes as Lucy.

 One scene, where Faber and Lucy both admit their secrets, is electrifying.
 The rest of the film is a straightforward thriller.
-The special effects look a bit dated in places, such as during Faber’s shipwreck, although the mock-up planes are at least deliberately not very realistic.
+The special effects look a bit dated in places, such as during Faber’s shipwreck, but the mock-up planes are at least deliberately not very realistic.

 Want to Read or Watch it?